 An editorial that accompanies these three studies notes the importance of confirming these results in future clinical trials, stating, “It will be important to establish that overall survival is not jeopardized by the minimal therapy strategy…” It goes on to state, “If confirmed, many more young children…will be spared the rigors of combined-modality therapies.”

 Parents of children who have neuroblastoma may wish to speak with their physician about participating in a clinical trial further evaluating treatment strategies for this disease.
-Two sources of information regarding ongoing clinical trials include the National Cancer Institute (www.cancer.gov) and www.cancerconsultants.com.
+Sources of information regarding ongoing clinical trials include the National Cancer Institute (www.cancer.gov).

 Schmidt ML, Lal A, Seeger RC et al. Favorable prognosis for patients 12 to 18 months of age with stage 4 nonamplified MYCN neuroblastoma: A Children’s Cancer Group study.
 Journal of Clinical Oncology.
 2005;23:6474-6480.